 The Nepal Earthquake in April 2015 killed almost 9,000 people.
 That combined with my friend and Everest Sherpa, Dorje Khatri, dying in an avalanche on Everest in 2014 has made me a supporter of the excellent charity, Community Action Nepal (CAN), which was founded by British climbing legend, Doug Scott.

 After the earthquake, I wanted to raise funds for CAN and took on a challenge to facilitate that.
-At two weeks’ notice, Harry was the only man foolhardy enough to join me cycling over 1,000 miles from Lands End – John O’Groats with negligible training.
-A friend of ours who had done it before said, “Impossible.
+At two weeks’ notice, Harry was the only man foolhardy enough to join me cycling over 1,000 miles from Lands End to John O’Groats with negligible training.
+A friend of ours said, “Impossible.
 That route in that timeframe with no training is stupid.
 You can’t do it.”
-This was obviously a red rag to two bulls and we cracked on regardless.
+We cracked on regardless.

-After a night in an Air BnB, we set off from the coast in jovial spirits about the adventure ahead.
-Ably assisted by a favourable tailwind through Cornwall and Devon (deceptively hilly by the way), we made it to Okehampton after 112 miles and over 10,000 ft of ascent.
+We set off from the coast in jovial spirits through a deceptively hilly Cornwall and Devon and made it to Okehampton after 112 miles and over 10,000 ft of ascent.

-To caveat what might sound like a fairly illogical route, the aim was as much to complete the challenge in a given time as it was to explore the beautiful British countryside, avoid all main roads and have fun.
-Day Two, or the “Farmyard Classique” as we named it, was an illustration of this as we meandered our way through Devon and into Hampshire.
-Hedgerow lined single-track roads, tractors and stops for scones and cappuccinos (a theme throughout) were the order of the day.
-We wouldn’t have wanted it any other way.
+The aim was to complete the challenge in a given time but also to explore the British countryside, avoid main roads and enjoy it.
+Day Two, the “Farmyard Classique” as we named it, had us meandering through Devon and into Hampshire.
+Hedgerow lined single-track roads, tractors and stops for scones and cappuccinos were the order of the day.

-This 144 miles stint to stay with Mum was a long one, certainly a cycling PB for either of us, and we were gratefully met with good food, morale and replenishments before we started to move north.
-On days three, four and five we covered a combined 293 miles and made it to the new regimental home of the Light Dragoons in Catterick, North Yorkshire.
-From Yorkshire, we were welcomed to Scotland with vicious crosswinds, driving rain and a suitably undulating route – one way to describe a series of 15% inclined ascents – and made it to St Andrews a few days later.
+A 144 miles ride to Hampshire was a long one – a cycling PB for us both – before we moved north.
+On days three, four and five we covered 293 miles and made it to the new regimental home of the Light Dragoons in Catterick, North Yorkshire.
+From Yorkshire, we were welcomed to Scotland with vicious crosswinds, driving rain and a suitably undulating route but made it to St Andrews a few days later.